2005 Brickyard 400: Background

-The Indianapolis Motor Speedway, located in Speedway, Indiana, (an enclave suburb of Indianapolis) in the United States, is the home of the Indianapolis 500 and the Allstate 400 at the Brickyard.
+The Indianapolis Motor Speedway, located in Speedway, Indiana, (an enclave suburb of Indianapolis) in the United States, is the home of the Indianapolis 500 and the Brickyard 400.
 It is located on the corner of 16th Street and Georgetown Road, approximately 6 mi west of Downtown Indianapolis.
 It is a four-turn rectangular-oval track that is 2.5 mi long.
 The track's turns are banked at 9 degrees, while the front stretch, the location of the finish line, has no banking.
 The back stretch, opposite of the front, also has a zero-degree banking.
 The racetrack has seats for more than 250,000 spectators.